NesBet/Velos/README.md

 # Velos Lifetime Lodge

 <p>Welcome to the Velos Lodge project!
 This project is a lodge landing page created using React.
-It provides users with information about the lodge, including its amenities, rooms and contact details.</p>
+It provides users with information about the lodge, including its amenities and contact details.</p>

 <h1>Table of Contents</h1>
 <ul>